tanvimandhan/GhostNote/README.md

-# Anonymous Message & Feedback Sender(Cuurently working on it)
+# Anonymous Message & Feedback Sender(Currently working on it)

 A web application that allows users to send **anonymous messages or feedback** to others — completely identity-free.
 It also provides **AI-suggested messages** using a ChatGPT-style API and allows **message deletion**.
 Built with a clean UI using the powerful **Shadcn UI** library.